 3. Schedule regular breaks

-- Get someone to sit with your older adult while you go out (or take a nap) by asking local service or religious organizations for volunteers or using the Senior Companions program
+- Get someone to sit with your older adult while you go out (or take a nap) – ask family, friends, volunteers from local service or religious organizations, or find local programs through your county’s Area Agency on Aging

-- Hire a caregiver for a few hours each week
+- Hire an in-home caregiver for a few hours each week

-- Convince family members to help out on a regular basis
+- Convince family members to take over on a regular basis

 - Use local respite care programs